WebOrigami/docs/src/eg/intro.md

 Carol: Hello, Carol.
 ```

-`eg` can model this file as explorable graph:
+`eg` can interpret this file as explorable graph:

 ![](greetings.svg)

-`eg` natively understands a number of graph formats:
+`eg` natively understands a number of graph formats and perform operations like graph traversal on them:

 - JSON
 - YAML